Homeowner's Guide to Solar Energy

 - Consider heat pumps: If your heating and cooling system is due for a replacement, energy-efficient heat pumps can significantly reduce electricity usage.

-Check out energy efficiency tips for ideas on how to lower at-home energy consumption.
+Check out energy efficiency tips from Safe Electricity for ideas on lowering home energy use.

 There are four steps to follow as part of setting up a solar energy system at home:

-- Grid-connected and battery storage: Solar panels are still connected to the grid, but the battery can store excess energy.
+Solar panels are still connected to the grid, but the battery can store excess energy (middle right).
 If there’s a power outage, the system automatically disconnects from the grid and continues to operate independently.
 The battery provides backup power, and the solar panels can keep charging it throughout the day.

-- Off-grid: Completely independent from the grid.
+Completely independent from the grid (bottom right).
 It relies entirely on solar panels and batteries to supply electricity.
 This requires careful planning to ensure energy needs are met year-round.
 Unless you’re in a rural or remote area, this is uncommon.

 Use this formula to estimate the system size needed to meet your solar generation goal: